-Our comprehensive diagnostic hearing test at our state-of-the-art audiology clinic in Leicester is performed by award-winning Consultant Audiologist Mr Neel Raithatha.
+Our comprehensive diagnostic hearing consultation at our state-of-the-art audiology clinic in Leicester is performed by award-winning Consultant Audiologist Mr Neel Raithatha.
 Mr Raithatha begins by taking a thorough medical and ear history to provide an insight into the possible cause of your hearing loss.
 It also helps to identify any symptoms and conditions that may require a referral to your GP or an ENT specialist for further investigation.

 Mr Raithatha then explores in depth with you your specific hearing concerns and how it is affecting you in your day-to-day life.
 This includes specific listening situations and friends or family members that you are struggling to hear and engage with.

-Full Diagnostic Hearing Test / Consultation
+Full Diagnostic Hearing Consultation

 Next, Mr Raithatha discusses and explains the anatomy and function(s) of the ear and hearing pathway, after which, he assesses your outer, middle and inner ear: